Two boys doing flips into a pool Get the Most out of Your Summer as a Working Mom Mompowerment

 Be intentional with your summer experiences

-Are you trying to wear out your kids with things that keep them active (I can relate if you’re taking this approach)?
-Do you want a mellow summer?
+Are you trying to wear out your kids with things that keep them active?
+(I can relate if you’re taking this approach?
 Are you visiting family?
 Are you trying to balance learning with fun?
 Is it all about fun camps?

-If you’re traveling, do you want a big trip or several smaller ones over these summer months?
+If you’re traveling, do you want a big trip or several smaller ones during the summer months?
 (It’s a perfect moment for day trips nearby instead of doing a big trip to a far-off location as you ease back into travel.)
 Or maybe you want a mix of both.
 Be intentional with how you design the summer.

-Our summer plan is a combination of a longer, big summer trip and loads of summer camps at home.
+Our usual summer plans include a combination of a longer, big summer trip and summer camps at home.
 Time away is really important for us.
-We love to travel and, even though this is my husband’s busiest time of year, we take time to get away from the day-to-day.
-There is still time to take advantage of a summer getaway, so don’t stress if yours isn’t already planned.
+We love to travel!
+It’s my favorite form of self-care!
+I fully embrace that time away from the day-to-day things.
+There is still time to plan a summer getaway, so don’t stress if you’re figuring it out.

 Create a summer bucket list